5 Best Putting Mats in Golf (2025 Recap)

 If you’re serious about improving your golf game, there’s no better place to start than your putting.
 Whether you’re trying to break 90 or shave off those final few strokes to become a scratch golfer, mastering your putting stroke is essential—and the best way to do that without constant trips to the course is with a quality putting mat.

-A great putting mat allows you to practice your stroke, refine your speed control, and build confidence from short distances—all from the comfort of your home or office.
+A great putting mat allows you to practice your stroke and build confidence from short distances—all from the comfort of your home or office.
 But with so many options on the market, how do you know which one is worth your investment?

-In this guide, I’ll break down the five best putting mats that offer realistic roll, durability, and effective training features to help you lower your scores.
-Whether you’re looking for something compact for your office or a high-end setup that mimics the speed of real greens, this list has something for every golfer.
+In this guide, I’ll break down the best putting mats in 2025 that offer realistic roll, durability, and effective training features to help you lower your scores.
+I've tested tons of indoor greens over the years and want to make sure you find one that is right for your budget and practice needs.

 - Realistic Roll: The best mats replicate the feel and speed of real greens so your practice transfers directly to the course.